Shastri Research Grant (SRG) 2016-17 (OPEN)

 - Proposed SRG projects must involve a bi-national research initiative in any of the fields mentioned above.

-- The work described in the SRG project proposals should include participation by students/young researchers (at least 1 from India and 1 from Canada) in the SRG research team.
+- The work described in the SRG project proposals should preferably include participation by students/young researchers from both countries in the SRG research team.

 - A completed application form.